Bateman equation

 If, at time t, there are $N_i(t)$ atoms of isotope $i$ that decays into isotope $i+1$ at the rate $\lambda_i$, the amounts of isotopes in the k-step decay chain evolves as:

 (this can be adapted to handle decay branches).
 While this can be solved explicitly for i = 2, the formulas quickly become cumbersome for longer chains.
 The Bateman equation is a classical master equation where the transition rates are only allowed from one species (i) to the next (i+1) but never in the reverse sense (i+1 to i is forbidden).

 Bateman found a general explicit formula for the amounts by taking the Laplace transform of the variables.

 (it can also be expanded with source terms, if more atoms of isotope i are provided externally at a constant rate).

-While the Bateman formula can be implemented in a computer code, if $\lambda_j \approx \lambda_i$ for some isotope pair, cancellation can lead to computational errors.
+While the Bateman formula can be implemented in a computer code, if $\lambda_j \approx \lambda_i$ for some isotope pair, catastrophic cancellation can lead to computational errors.
 Therefore, other methods such as numerical integration or the matrix exponential method are also in use.